 A case of a caregiver in Nelson being awarded over $6,000 compensation because of procedural flaws in her dismissal - despite her behaviour being serious misconduct - highlights the need to get the process right.

 The woman was fired for an alleged affair with a gardener that involved “displays of affection” in the workplace and culminated in the pair being found together in the bedroom of a deceased resident.

-When taken to the Employment Relations Authority, the employer was found not to have spoken to a key witness (the other participant in the incident) during the investigation and had sacked the caregiver on the same day as the dismissal hearing, so hadn’t adequately taken her stress and personal issues into consideration.
+She raised a personal grievance, which went to the Employment Relations Authority, and the employer was found to have not spoken to a key witness (the other participant in the incident) during the investigation and had sacked the caregiver on the same day as the dismissal hearing, so hadn’t adequately taken her stress and personal issues into consideration.

-The employer had also failed to give the employee the company rule book, which clearly outlined that her actions were matters of serious misconduct.
+The employer had also failed to give the employee the company rule book, which clearly outlined that her actions were serious misconduct.

 Even though the authority agreed that the woman’s misconduct was serious, and reduced the payout from the $34,000 originally sought, $6K is still a lot of money to pay to somebody found to have committed an act of serious misconduct.

 Proper process is a legal requirement not just good manners